 Via ferratas Roda de Vaèl and Masarè route description

 This part of the track gains elevation quickly and offers great views of the cliffs that you’ll soon be traversing.
-After roughly 1 hour you’ll be switchbacking your way up to the first major peak – the unnamed peak.
+After roughly 1 hour you’ll be switchbacking your way up to the first major peak – the unnamed peak (2585m)

-Once you’ve reached this peak (2585m) the route undulates, quite severely at times, along several ledges and cable use is extensive and necessary.
-Exposure is significant at times but good handholds, staples and bars have been well positioned to make the climbing relatively stress free.
+Once you reach it, the route undulates, quite severely at times, along several ledges and cable use is extensive and necessary.
+Exposure is significant at times but good handholds, staples, and bars have been well-positioned to make the climbing relatively stress free.

 This small section of the route is strictly no passing.
 If someone has already started on the wall do not attempt to pass them.
 Let them finish and then proceed.